 * Nobel committee says Munro is "Canadian Chekhov"

-* Munro hopes award brings recognition to short story format
+* Munro says wanted to show short story is important

 * Second Canada-born author to win Nobel literature prize

 STOCKHOLM/TORONTO, Oct 10 (Reuters) - Canadian Alice Munro won the Nobel Prize for Literature on Thursday for her tales of the struggles, loves and tragedies of women in small-town Canada that made her what the award-giving committee called the "master of the contemporary short story."